What Colours Are You Not Supposed to Wear to a Wedding?

 Evening wear is most appropriate here.
 For men, this typically means a dark tuxedo, a white dress shirt, a coordinating bow tie, a cummerbund, and suspenders (optional).
 Dress shoes, like oxfords, are suitable.
 Women can wear either a long gown or a dressy cocktail dress.

 Modern courthouse brides will be drawn to jumpsuits, sleek separates, and tailored suits, while statement-making brides should go for bold silhouettes with asymmetrical bodices and exaggerated ruffles.
-And for the bride-to-be with a classic aesthetic, a simple satin or lace dress is forever timeless and elegant.

 Top fashion rules for wedding guests